gilbert-f/CarFleet/README.md

 How to run:
 1. Do not create module-info.javafile
-2. Run mainGUI.java in GUI folder
+2. Run MainGUI.java in gui folder

+Note: Can't run app since database is terminated.